[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 I’ve also used this as a way to answer questions that someone may have who is thinking about buying.

 Of course, to make this useful, it’s important to only target those who have visited your landing page but who haven’t yet bought.
 That leads to this…

 If you have a manageable number of products (both free and paid), you should go through the process of creating WCAs for the success page of every single one of them.
 This page would be what a customer sees immediately after buying or opting in (“thank you for your purchase…”).
 This allows you to generate a dynamic list of specific customers.

 While there may be reasons for using a short duration, I always make sure to create one with the longest possible duration — 180 days.
-I can then combine this audience with an email list Custom Audience of customers to make sure I cover all who have bought or opted in.
+I can then combine this audience with an A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. of customers to make sure I cover all who have bought or opted in.

 This is necessary for a couple of reasons.
 First, an email list Custom Audience is not dynamic.
 You have to upload new lists constantly for it to be up-to-date.
 Also, the email address used to buy is not always the same as the email address used on Facebook.

 The WCA will actually capture most customers, but the limitation is that it is a rolling 180 day window.
 Once outside of 180 days, that customer will no longer be captured.

 One way to use the success page WCA is for up-selling or upgrading.
 You have a list of people who have bought Widget 1.0.
 Widget 2.0 has been released and you want to let them know about it.
 Or you have a higher priced version that you want to up-sell to that group.